brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-26-mac-os-x-lion-review-by-arstechnica-graphic-designers-mistakes-and-why-you-do-not-need-to-define-0-a-unit-in-css.md

----
-layout: post
-title: Mac OS X Lion review by Arstechnica, Graphic Designer's mistakes and Why you do not need to define "0" a unit in CSS
+# Mac OS X Lion review by Arstechnica, Graphic Designer's mistakes and Why you do not need to define "0" a unit in CSS
----

 ## Mac OS X Lion